JTSTAM02/SQL-Heroes/src/pseudocode.md

 ## User Stories
     - As a user, I can create my own hero with a name and superpower.
-    - As a user, I can read and display the table with all heroes and their powers, including mine.
+    - As a user, I can read and display the table with all heroes and their info, including mine.
     - As a user, I can update my hero's superpower.
     - As a user, I can delete my hero altogether.